 • Benno MailArchiv WebApp 2: new, fully responsive and fully tablet-operable web interface and basis for future new functions of the WebApp.

 The new Benno MailArchiv WebApp 2 will be the visually redesigned and modern user interface for Benno MailArchiv.
-The new WebApp will run fully responsive on all devices, from wide-screen PCs to mobile devices like tablets and smartphones.
+The new WebApp will run fully responsive on all devices, from wide-screen PCs to mobile devices such as tablets and smartphones.
 The new WebApp is also optimized for continuous keyboard operation (tab jumps, hotkeys, etc.).
-It also allows easy operation with one finger on mobile touch devices like tablets and smartphones.
+Additionally it allows simple operation with one finger on mobile touch devices such as tablets and smartphones.

-The new WebApp is also the platform for new functionalities that will be developed for Benno MailArchiv over time (e.g. graphical evaluations (see version 2.12.0 or 3.0.0 below)).
+The new WebApp is simultaneously the platform for new functionalities that will be developed over time for Benno MailArchiv (e.g., graphical evaluations (see version 2.12.0 or 3.0.0 further below)).

-• Index tools for re-indexing emails: non-indexed or partially indexed emails can be re-indexed at any time.
+• Index tools for re-indexing e-mails: non- or only partially indexed e-mails can be re-indexed at any time.

 • Possible usage scenarios: